 Best time to catch Calabash Jamaica literary festival

-Calabash is a literary festival held every two years at Jackes hotel in Treasure Beach, Saint Elizabeth.
+Calabash is a literary festival held every two years at Jakes Hotel in Treasure Beach, Saint Elizabeth.
 Best-selling Jamaican author Colin Channer teamed up with Justine Henzell and Kwame Dawes to start this festival in 2001.

 Thousand of Jamaicans and visitors have partaken in this unique experience.